 Famous Female Drummers

-For some reason, female drummers are not quite as visible as male drummers in rock bands, but a number of women have made their mark in the music world as some of the best drummers around.
+A huge number of women have made their mark in the music world as some of the best drummers around, and for good reason.

-The percussionist for the blues rock duo The White Stripes, Meg White has a minimalist, flowing style that set a powerful stage for their music.
+The percussionist for the blues-rock duo, The White Stripes, White has a minimalist, flowing style that set a powerful stage for their music.
 She often sang as well.

 Discover also the history of playing drums through the ages!